noahehall/theBookOfNoah/0current/blockchain/udacity.md

   - determines how long it takes to create a block, and how many blocks will be on the chain. is the same for every block on the chain, and can only be changed via an update
 - block number: identifies the position of this block within the blockchain, i.e. the block # 1 is the first block
   - genesis block: the block with number 1
+- blocks hash value: it includes this blocks data + the hash value of the previous block, creating a chain of blocks (blockchain)

 ### blockchain

 - a shared digital ledger that contains the entire histoyr of transactions made on the network
   - i.e. the transaction history of the network
 - a connection of linked blocks joined together by hash values; hash values + blocks are the core components
-  - if the hash value of a block is changed, the hash for the next block is also changed, and next block, etc.
+  - if the hash value of a block is changed, the hash for the next block is also changed, and next block, etc. and all those blocks become invalid
 - all information is immutable

+### network (distributed p2p network)

+- the network enables the blockchain to bypass the need for trusted 3rd parties
+- peer to peer: a network of computers that allows information to be shared directly across users (nodes) without the need for a central authority to hold that information
+  - enables open communication
+- network types
+  - centralized network: information is held by a single network owner, and all nodes must connect to it to get information
+  - decentralized: information is duplicated and held in multiple locations, and nodes can connect to any of the networks to get information
+  - distributed network: a network that duplicates information to each user in the network
+    - enables information to be owned by users
+    - its a decentralized network pushed to the limits

+### mempool (memory pool)